kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.md

 analysis: https://cran.r-project.org/web/views/Environmetrics.html

 Remember, when you close down RStudio, then start it up again, you don’t have to download the package again.
-But you do have to load the package to use any function that's not in the R core functionality (this is very easy to forget).
+But you do have to use the `library()` function to load the package before you can use any function that's not in the R core functionality (this is very easy to forget).

 # Importing Data